How Does a Person Get a Peace Bond On Another Person?

 Guide to Applying For a Peace Bond

-Interestingly, unlike the general purpose of the Criminal Code which is to punish criminal behaviour, the peace bond process in section 810 is intended to prevent criminal behaviour; and accordingly, the section 810 peace bond process involves the very rare imposing of restrictions and conditions upon the liberty and freedom of a person for what the person may do rather than the person did do.
-Whereas an Order of a peace bond may be used to impose restrictions upon a person who is yet to do an unlawful act, the court should be hestitant to make such an Order; and accordingly, the court should issue an Order only where the subjective fears of the peace bond applicant are supported with evidence and information that provides objective reasonable grounds to warrant a peace bond Order.
+Generally, the purpose and intent of the Criminal Code is to punish misconduct of a criminal nature; and accordingly, the Criminal Code, usually a law that is applied reactively to misconduct; however, the peace bond process within section 810 serves to proactively prevent criminal misconduct; and accordingly, the section 810 peace bond relates to concerns for what a person may do rather than for what a person did do.
+As a peace bond may be sought for the purpose of imposing conditions and restrictions that restrict the freedom and liberty of a person who is yet to engage in unlawful misconduct, as opposed to conditions and restrictions imposed as terms of bail where a person allegedly did engage in unlawful misconduct, a court should be very hesitant and careful to issue a peace bond; and accordingly, a court should issue a peace bond only when the fears of the person applying for the peace bond are based on objective reasonable grounds for the fear and as supported with information and evidence.
 This requirement of objective reasonable grounds was well explained in R. v.
-Budreo, 1996 CanLII 11800, where it was said:
+Budreo, 1996 CanLII 11800, wherein it was stated:

 I agree with the main thrust of the respondent's argument, that the wording of the section does not create an offence or specify a punishment, though persons subject to its restrictions can be charged under s.
 811 if they breach the terms of the recognizance.
 Section 810.1 does not necessitate proof of an offence, unlike the offence-creating provisions of the Code.
 It requires only that the fear of a listed offence be established on reasonable grounds.